xiix0/scam/README.md

-Exercise caution in your daily affairs.
+Do not overtax your powers.